Lucifer-08/Lucifer-08/README.md

 ## 💻 Aspiring Full-Stack Developer | 🚀 Graphics Designer

-I'm a passionate developer currently pursuing B.Tech at **Motilal Nehru National Institute of Technology, Allahabad**.
+I'm a passionate and creative developer currently pursuing B.Tech at **Motilal Nehru National Institute of Technology, Allahabad**.
 I enjoy building full-stack web applications, exploring new technologies, and solving real-world problems through code.
+Alongside development, I also have a keen eye for design and work as a **Graphic Designer**, combining functionality with aesthetics to create clean, user-friendly interfaces.
+Whether it's writing code or designing visuals, I love bringing ideas to life through a mix of logic and creativity.

 ## 🎯 Current Focus
-- Building real-world full-stack projects 🧩
+- Building real-world full-stack projects
-- Exploring **Next.js**, **WebSockets**, and **TypeScript**
+- Exploring **React.js** and **WebSockets**
 - Learning system design and backend architecture
 - Contributing to open-source